Just a reminder that, as mentioned in our January 15 newsletter, our weekly newsletters and

 As a slightly more recent example, the Warner Bros.-released film Just Mercy arrived in North American theatres on December 25, 2019.
 It then became available on Crave on September 12, 2020 – just over eight months later.

-We expect that The Witches would follow a similar pattern, meaning that based on the scheduled December 25, 2020 release date in Canada, it'll probably arrive on Crave in late August or in September, though this may be moved up as was the case with Wonder Woman 1984.
-Again assuming that past patterns hold up, it would likely move to Netflix Canada about 12-16 months after it arrives on Crave.
+We initially expected that The Witches would follow a similar pattern, meaning that based on the scheduled December 25, 2020 release date in Canada, it would probably arrive on Crave in late August or in September.
+However, as was the case with Wonder Woman 1984, Warner Bros. ultimately chose to move up the pay-1 availability, to June 25 as noted above.

 In light of its longstanding relationship with WarnerMedia, it would be fair to ask why Crave would not end up with similar rights, and on a similar timeframe, to what HBO Max will be getting in the United States.

 Warner Bros. hasn't commented on exactly why, but as best we can tell, there are two big factors that likely drove this decision.

 One: Like other movie studios, Warner Bros. has historically made the largest chunk of its money for its movies from theatrical releases – in other words, getting people to go to a theatre and pay for tickets.
 Given how the public health situation has evolved differently in both Canada (where theatres in most areas have stayed open, though at reduced capacity, since the summer) and the United States (where some national chains are now temporarily closed again), it's not all that surprising that a few studios like WB and Paramount decided, at least in late summer in early fall, that it would be worthwhile trying to release in cinemas in Canada, even if they can't release nationwide in the U.S.